mickster77/electric-propulsion-training/index.md

 While not widely available, this six month program provides a solid foundation in mechanical engineering disciplines that many electrical engineers do not have.
 They are extremely important for work related to large electrical machinery.

 **Objectives:**
-Fourier Transform, Stress/Strain and Fatigue Analysis, Heat Transfer
+Fourier Transform, Stress/Strain and Fatigue Analysis, Heat Transfer, Materials

 ### [NPS - Electric Ships Power Systems]((https://www.nps.edu/documents/103424449/106895289/ECE_ElectricShips.pdf/8bdd8bef-bd3c-4293-84c3-dd6d4903939b?t=1457388522000))
 >Provides a solid engineering foundation which covers the fundamental concepts in electrical power conversion and electromechanical power conversion at the advanced level.
 This coherent program is obtained by taking a 4-graduate-course sequence which provides a mixture of instruction and computer-based laboratories offering students the opportunity to study the behavior and performance of power systems in a virtual environment.